-- The council has made a clear statement of its vision in its business plan (2015 2019) and uses this as a basis for corporate and service planning. - The business plan includes a set of measures defining outcomes which are reported quarterly to the Overview and Scrutiny Committee. - There is an annual review of performance which is publically reported. - There are effective arrangements to deal with failure in service delivery. - There is a corporate complaints procedure with annual reports being available on the website. - The medium term financial plan (MTFP) / revenue estimates and capital programme are soundly based and are designed to deliver the council's strategic priorities. - The value for money indicators are reviewed annually with the results being reported to Cabinet. - The council's approach to value for money is reflected in the annual efficiency statement reported to Cabinet with targets and achievements being regularly reported. - Strategic and operational risk registers are maintained and workshops are held throughout the year to review current risks and identify new risks.
+- The Council has made a clear statement of its vision, priorities, key programmes and projects in its business plan (2015 2019) which is used for service and corporate planning. - The business plan includes a set of measures defining outcomes which are reported quarterly to the Overview and Scrutiny Committee. - Quarterly performance monitoring is publically reported. - There are effective arrangements to deal with failure in service delivery. - There is a corporate complaints procedure with annual reports from the Local Government Ombudsman being available on the website. - The medium term financial plan (MTFP) / revenue estimates and capital programme are soundly based and are designed to deliver the council's strategic priorities. - The value for money indicators are reviewed annually with the results being reported to Cabinet and Overview and Scrutiny Committee annually. - The council's approach to value for money is reflected in the annual efficiency statement reported to Cabinet with targets and achievements being regularly reported. - Strategic and operational risk registers are maintained and workshops are held throughout the year to review current risks and identify new risks.
 The risk registers are reviewed quarterly, in line with the business plan and the efficiency programme.